ultrasonicV/Projects/README.md

 ** Home server setup:
-A Rasperry Pi runs as a dedicated media server of copyright-free movies and files. (qBittorrent, Minidlna, Samba) A small form factor PC running on Ubuntu acts as a NextCloud server for automated picture backuo and data hosting.
+A Rasperry Pi runs as a dedicated media server of copyright-free movies and files. (qBittorrent, Minidlna, Samba) A small form factor PC running on Ubuntu acts as a NextCloud server for automated picture backup and data hosting.
 ![Alt text](images/Server.jpg)